andis-spr/sshb.bat/README.md

 # `sshb.bat`

-Windows script for using Secure Shell (SSH) bookmarks stored in a text file.
+Windows script for conveniently using SSH bookmarks stored in a text file.

 ## Preview